 Applications of Copper Sheets

 Though the copper sheets themselves are rarely finished products, they and products made from them are extremely versatile and widely employed across the industrial sector.
-Malleable and ductile copper sheets are easily formed into components such as flashing for roof tops, decorative paneling, plumbing fixtures, lighting, architectural features, heat exchanger parts, and base plates.
+Malleable and ductile copper sheets are easily formed into components, such as flashing for roof tops, decorative paneling, plumbing fixtures, lighting, architectural features, heat exchanger parts, and base plates.
 Copper, and its alloys to varying degrees, is the best known economical conductor of electricity and heat.
-It is also non-magnetic, durable and non-sparking making the use of copper sheeting within the petrochemical, chemical, automotive, architectural, building, construction, electronics, food processing, marine, aerospace, wiring, power generation, waste treatment, lighting and telecommunications industries common.
+It is also non-magnetic, durable, and non-sparking, making the use of copper sheeting within the petrochemical, chemical, automotive, architectural, building, construction, electronics, food processing, marine, aerospace, wiring, power generation, waste treatment, lighting, and telecommunications industries common.

-Several different processes such as extrusion, casting, cold rolling and drawing may be used, but roll forming is the most common method of sheet metal production.
-This involves heating copper billets, ingots or other raw forms to increase formability.
+Several different processes, such as extrusion, casting, cold rolling, and drawing may be used, but roll forming is the most common method of sheet metal production.
+This involves heating copper billets, ingots, or other raw forms to increase formability.
 The shapes are then fed through a pair of rollers that compress the metal into a thin sheet.
-In some cases several rollers or several passes through the same rollers may be needed to reach the desired thickness which should be uniform throughout the sheet.
+In some cases, several rollers, or several passes through the same rollers, may be needed to reach the desired thickness which should be uniform throughout the sheet.
 In addition to thickness or gauge, length and width should also be taken into consideration.